Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 ## Testing

-I tested all off the features and they all work as intended.
+I tested all of the features and they all work as intended.
 I found no broken links.

 *Link to Ebay*
  1. Scroll down the homepage to find Ebay image.